configcat/terraform-provider-configcat/docs/resources/config.md

 subcategory: ""
 description: |-
   Creates and manages a Config.
-What is a Config in ConfigCat? https://configcat.com/docs/main-concepts
+What is a Config in ConfigCat? https://configcat.com/docs/main-concepts This resource applies to the V1 version of the Config.
+To manage V2 version Configs, please use the configcatconfigv2 resource.
+Read more about Config V2 https://configcat.com/docs/V2/advanced/config-v2/
 ---

 # configcat_config (Resource)

 Creates and manages a **Config**.
 [What is a Config in ConfigCat?](https://configcat.com/docs/main-concepts)

+This resource applies to the V1 version of the Config.
+To manage V2 version Configs, please use the configcat_config_v2 resource.
+[Read more about Config V2](https://configcat.com/docs/V2/advanced/config-v2/)

 ## Example Usage